If you haven’t noticed I’ve been talking a lot more about business building lately than I have in the past.

 That said, I consider myself just as successful as any of them.
 Why?
 Because the quality of my life is just as good.

-As most of you know, I spent 6 months in Thailand building up my SEO skills working with the Tropical MBA (big things going on over there btw).
-I’ve continued to partner with them, as well as do some of my own SEO consulting on the side.
-However the key is, I’ve only done as much as I’ve needed to.
+As most of you know, I spent 6 months in Thailand building up my SEO and writing skills working with the Tropical MBA (big things going on over there btw).
+I’ve continued to partner with them, as well as do some of my own SEO freelancing on the side.
+However, the key is, I’ve only done as much as I’ve needed to.

 I’m at a point where I don’t want to work 60 hours a week doing SEO – because the fact is, I don’t need to.